cloverstudio/ThinWS/README.md

 `import {ThinWSClient} from 'thinws'`

-or if you're using vanilla javascript (doesn't support imports) we suggest using browserify bundler (allows to use npm package in browser).
+or if you're using vanilla javascript (doesn't support imports) we suggest using a bundler (allows to use npm package in browser).
 You can even copy paste the ThinWSClient.js code to your script if you don't want to use bundlers.

+### Creating the client - constructor explained

+    const customWSClient = new ThinWSClient(url, connectionID, onMessage, onOpen);

+`url` is your websocket server url (eg. ws://localhost:8080)

+`connectionID` is your client app identifier - this has to be the same every time so the server knows what rooms to join on connection (YOU DECIDE WHAT THIS ID IS)

+`onMessage` is your custom message handler function - it gets a `message` object (param), then you can use that message to do whatever you want (show to screen, store to db...)

+`onOpen` (optional) this is where you can add custom code to trigger when the connections is done connecting

+So an example of creation would look like this:

+    const wsURL = "ws://localhost:8080";
+    const connectionID = clientID;
+    const onMessage = (message)=> { ... };
+    const onOpen = ()=> { ... };

+    const wsClient = new ThinWSClient(wsURL, connectionID, onMessage, onOpen);

+## Client methods -

 ### What to do after creating the client